hah98/hah98/README.md

 ### Hi there 👋💚

 - 🔭 I’m currently working on School projects📚
-- 🌱 I’m currently learning JavaScript💻
+- 🌱 I’m currently learning JavaScript & Python💻
 - 👯 I’m looking to collaborate on anything frontend related.
 - 💬 Ask me about Formula 1 🏎
 - 📫 How to reach me: Discord: hah98